10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 Chicago: The Most Underrated City on This List

-I want to make a case for Chicago that I do not think gets made enough.
+I want to make a case for Chicago that does not get made enough.
 Chicago is genuinely one of the most livable, dateable cities in the country, and it is consistently overlooked because it is not New York, LA, or Miami.

 The city is dense and walkable in a way that LA is not.
-The nightlife infrastructure in River North, Wicker Park, Wrigleyville, and the Gold Coast is excellent.
-The cost of living is dramatically lower than the coastal cities.
-People in Chicago are midwestern-friendly in a way that dramatically reduces the social friction of cold approach and social infiltration.
+Nightlife in River North, Wicker Park, Wrigleyville, and the Gold Coast is excellent.
+Cost of living is dramatically lower than the coastal cities.
+People in Chicago are midwestern-friendly in a way that reduces the social friction of cold approach and social infiltration substantially.

-The women dress up like they do in New York, but not as snobby.
-It’s like the best of both midwestern vibes with NY beauty.
+The women dress up like they do in New York, but without the attitude.
+It is the best of midwestern warmth combined with big-city quality.

-The Asian population in Chicago is real but not dominant.
+The Asian population is real but not dominant.
 Chinatown is a genuine cultural hub, and the city has significant Korean and South Asian communities.
-The demographics are not going to match LA or New York, but the warmer social culture more than compensates if you are willing to date across ethnicities.
+The demographics will not match LA or New York, but the warmer social culture more than compensates if you are willing to date across ethnicities.

-For Asian men in their 20s or 30s looking for a city with strong fundamentals, manageable cost of living, great nightlife, and a social culture that rewards genuine warmth, Chicago deserves to be on your shortlist.
+For Asian men in their 20s or 30s looking for strong fundamentals, manageable cost of living, great nightlife, and a social culture that rewards genuine warmth, Chicago deserves to be on your shortlist.

 Read our full Chicago Dating Coach Guide here.